sighupio/furyctl/README.md

 `furyctl` provides a command that outputs a sample configuration file (by default called `furyctl.yaml`) with all the possible fields explained in comments.

-furyctl configuration files have a kind that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a KFD cluster using the EKS managed clusters from AWS.
+furyctl configuration files have a kind that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a SKD cluster using the EKS managed clusters from AWS.

-You can also use the `KFDDistribution` kind to install the KFD distribution on top of an existing Kubernetes cluster or `OnPremises` kind to install a KFD cluster on VMs.
+You can also use the `KFDDistribution` kind to install the SKD distribution on top of an existing Kubernetes cluster or `OnPremises` kind to install a SKD cluster on VMs.

 Additionally, the schema of the file is versioned with the `apiVersion` field, so when new features are introduced you can switch to a newer version of the configuration file structure.